MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scRNA_en.md

 ## 📖 Overview <a id="overview"></a>

-Upon completion of the single-cell RNA analysis, the pipeline generates a standardized structure of files and subdirectories in the specified output directory.
-These outputs are tailored for gene expression profiling and cell type identification.
-This document provides detailed descriptions of the content, format, and purpose of each output file to help users fully understand and efficiently utilize single-cell RNA analysis results.
+After the single-cell RNA analysis is complete, a standardized file and subdirectory structure is generated in the specified output directory, specifically for gene expression profile analysis and cell type identification.
+This document details the content, format, and purpose of each output file to help users fully understand and efficiently utilize the single-cell RNA analysis results.

 > 💡 **Tip**: All output files use standard formats compatible with mainstream single-cell analysis tools (such as Scanpy, Seurat, etc.) and follow internationally recognized data format specifications.

-Prerequisites: High-quality single-cell RNA sequencing data preprocessing is required.

 ---

-## 📁 Directory Structure <a id="directory-structure"></a>
+## 📁 Output Directory Structure <a id="output-directory-structure"></a>

 ```
 .